Striving to Address a National Public Health Challenge

 - A student seeking admission to the fellowship program must also be an applicant to a doctoral program at the University at Albany.

 - The applicant should provide the fellowship program with a one page essay describing their interest in health disparities issues and research.
-This is due by February 21st of the year in which they plan to begin doctoral studies.
-The student should submit the essay to the head of the doctoral program and also send it by email to [email protected]
+This is due by February 1st of the year in which they plan to begin doctoral studies.
+The student should submit the essay to the head of the doctoral program and also send it by email to [email protected].

-- The student must apply for admission to the doctoral program.
-If the student is admitted, the doctoral program may nominate the student for the Health Disparities Fellowship.
-The nomination, as well as the candidate's essay, will be reviewed by the Fellowship Committee, who will make a recommendation to the head of the fellowship program
+- Once a student is admitted to a doctoral program, the program must nominate the student for the Health Disparities Fellowship.
+The nomination, as well as the candidate's essay, will be reviewed by the Fellowship Committee, who will make a recommendation to the head of the fellowship program.

 - The doctoral program nominator and the student will be notified of the decision.
 Acceptance or declination by the applicant is required by a reasonable date to be set by the fellowship program.
 Note: This date may be prior to the doctoral program application closing date.